BasicallyPolaris/MC-HTML/readme.md

 - Supports using a custom color for borders
 - Supports custom refresh rate for video tiles to ensure performance on slower hardware#
 - Supports dynamic puzzle & tile resizing with the browser window
-- Supports Dark mode (with a switch & auto-detect preferred user theme)
+- Supports Dark mode (with a switch & auto-detect prefered user theme)

 ### Planned Features
 - Maybe a different view mode (unlikely, tried it but the normal view, which is being used, felt best)